linux4sam/egt/docs/src/layout.md

 assigned as a child to a sizer and this sizer will set the recommended size of the widget.
 This sizer in turn will query its children (which can be other widgets or even sizers) so that a hierarchy of sizers can be constructed.

+### Sizers

+The purpose of sizers is to help position widgets.
+They have a set of rules to accomplish this and they are able to grow if needed.
+There are three types of sizers with slightly different behaviors: the horizontal box sizer, the vertical one, and the flex one.
+As a sizer will grow to contain all the child widgets, you are responsible for it.
+It means there is no constraint for the maximum size.
+Resizing of children only happen if you set some expand align flags.
+Children will never be shrunk except in specific circumstances when using the flex variant.

+The horizontal and vertical box sizers behave in the same way but in different directions.
+They grow automatically in the direction set as you add widgets.
+Note that some logic doesn't make sense:
+- Expanding a child if the sizer as a null size.
+Expanding allows to use the space available, if the sizer as an empty size, there is no extra space available.
+- Setting the width of a horizontal box sizer or the height of a vertical box sizer is useless as they grow automatically.
+It can be useful only if the sizer needs to have a minimal size.
+The children won't be resized except if you use the alignment expand flags.
+Keep in mind that it doesn't make sense to expand a child if the sizer's size is empty.
+It makes no sense to set the width of a horizontal box sizer or the height of a vertical box sizer as they will grow to contain all the widgets.

+The flex box sizer will try to position the widgets, on both horizontal and vertical directions, within its current box.
+If the resulting layout is bigger than the box, then it will grow as much as  needed.
+There is one case widgets can be shrunk: if the width or the height of the widget is bigger than the ones of the sizer, they will be resized to fit into the sizer.
+When there is not enough space in the sizer, the default behavior is to behave as a vertical box sizer i.e. expanding the sizer in the vertical direction.